-The Mottled Tortoise Beetle looks like a smaller, metallic version of its namesake though the edges of their 'shells' are clear.
+The Mottled Tortoise Beetle looks like a smaller, metallic version of its namesake with glassy edges around its 'shell'.

-Females lay clusters of fertilized eggs (about 15 at a time) on the bottoms of leaves and newly hatched larvae hide under piles of beetle feces mixed with old, molted exoskeletons.
-Larvae will pupate under this cover and emerge adults.
+Females lay clusters of fertilized eggs (about 15 at a time) on the bottoms of leaves, and larvae hide under piles of beetle feces mixed with old, molted exoskeletons.
+They will pupate under this gross little shelter and emerge adults.

-They can be found in garden, meadows, fields, parks and on the sides of roads and highways.
+Mottled Tortoise Beetles can be found in gardens, meadows, fields, parks, and even on the sides of roads and highways.
 They are most active in the spring and summer months.
 Adults will overwinter.
 Though quite small, they are prolific and found in almost every part of North America.
 Several generations every year are possible in the warmer, southern states.